elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 we'll also want to add a simple scoring mechanism so we can work towards tracking player scores and sending that data to our back-end platform.

-We have our platform running with a sample game file to work with, now we can finally focus on writing the actual game.
+We have our platform running with a sample game file to work with, and now we can focus on writing the actual game.
 In the next sections, we're going to set up our Elm application, add SVG for our game's background, create a little character, and wire up the keyboard for interaction.

 ## Base Application for Our Game